ElegantEngineeringTech/laravel-translator/README.md

 ### Find the missing translations

-You can display all the missing translations present in a given locale but not in the other ones using:
+You can display all the missing translations keys defined for a given locale but not for the other ones:

 ```bash
 php artisan translator:missing fr